-As the first-time mum, I wasn’t aware that the safest way to dispense the medicine, was to aim it to the side of the mouth.
-I found out about it while looking for tips on how to give your baby medicine safely, when my second son refused to take the medication.
-I quickly learnt how scary it can be if the baby suddenly moves and the medicine accidentally shoots straight down the throat and ends up in your baby’s windpipe.
+As the first-time mum, I wasn’t aware that the safest way to dispense the medicine was to aim it to the side of the mouth.
+I found out about it while looking for tips on how to safely give medicine to your baby, when my son refused to take it.
+I quickly learnt how scary it can be, if the baby suddenly moves and the medicine accidentally shoots straight down the throat and ends up in baby’s windpipe.
 Luckily, my son always got his breath back quickly but these short moments, when he was trying to catch his breath, were terrifying.
 The more I spoke to other mums about it, the more similar stories I have heard.
-This is why I asked Sheena, a mum pharmacist, to explain why administering the medicine to the side is so important.
-Here is what she said about it, together with the best practices on how to dispense medicine to babies.
+This is why, I asked Sheena, a mum pharmacist, to explain why administering the medicine to the side is so important.
+Here is what she said, together with the best practices on how to dispense medicine to babies.

 A mum pharmacist explains the importance of aiming to the side when administering medicine to your baby